viamrobotics/docs/docs/appendix/troubleshooting.md

 **Additional Error:** `jack server is not running or cannot be started`

-**Description**: When configuring a Linux {{< glossary_tooltip term_id="board" text="board" >}}, Linux installations with broken or misconfigured sound libraries may experience one or both of these errors, even if not using audio components in the robot configuration.
+**Description**: When configuring a Linux {{< glossary_tooltip term_id="board" text="board" >}}, Linux installations with broken or misconfigured sound libraries may experience one or both of these errors, even if not using audio components in the machine configuration.

 **Solution:** Consult the documentation for your Linux OS and chosen sound library for guidance on installing any missing software dependencies.
 For example, if you are using `jackd` and `PulseAudio` on a Raspberry Pi, you can run the following to install any missing dependencies: